(Updated on March 9, 2017)

 Yes.
-According to USCIS, “H4 nonimmigrant can apply to change to another nonimmigrant status” as long as one is not “currently in a nonimmigrant category that does not allow a change of status.”
+According to USCIS, an H-4 nonimmigrant can apply to change to another nonimmigrant status as long as one is not “currently in a nonimmigrant category that does not allow a change of status.”

-Can H4 visa holders attend school without changing the visa status?
+Can H-4 visa holders attend school without changing their visa status?

-Yes, H4 visa holder can “attend school without changing to another nonimmigrant status.”
+Yes, an H-4 visa holder can “attend school without changing to another nonimmigrant status.”